cardison/cardison/README.md

 - 📫 How to reach me **sandethindisa@gmail.com**

-- ⚡ Fun fact **“As a kid, I once did this really stupid thing, and it was....**
+- ⚡ Fun fact **“think of all the things you've always wanted to create....**

 <h3 align="left">Languages and Tools:</h3>